Cumulocity-IoT/cumulocity-datapoints-charting-widget/README.md

 ![devices and measurements](/images/devandmeas.png)

 - **Measurement** : Select the measurement fragment and series from the dropdown.
 You can deselect them in a similar way to the devices.

+  - define the range of data points to use by changing the Amount, Unit
+  - define the accuracy and sisplay of data values by changing the number of decimal points to show.

 - **Global Chart Options** : Here you can choose things like chart type and display options for axes and the legend. _Note_ the global section will only appear once you have selected the devices and measurments.

 ![devices and measurements](/images/global.gif)